arsmentis/arsmentis/source/index.markdown

 <h1 class="homeh1">All problems have solutions.
 Let me solve yours.</h1>

 Welcome to Ars Mentis.
 I create custom software solutions for clients of any size.
-From concept to completion, we'll work together each step of the way to make your idea a reality.
+From concept to completion, we'll work together to make your idea a reality.

 ##Why choose Ars Mentis?##